Note: All statistics in this story are current as of 8:10 a.m. July 10 and will be updated regularly.

 Reports of people testing positive for the virus after recovering from COVID-19 have occurred in places like China and Japan.
 Health experts told The New York Times it was unlikely that people were getting re-infected after such a short period of time.
 Positive tests after recovering from the virus could be blamed on testing methods.
 One possibility is that the test used to detect coronavirus is highly sensitive and could be picking up very small amounts of the virus.
 Other health experts have said that while people who recover may develop some immunity, it may not last long enough to prevent re-infection.

 How many people have recovered from coronavirus?

-According to data compiled by Johns Hopkins University, about one-quarter of all patients infected with the new coronavirus have already recovered.
+According to data compiled by Johns Hopkins University, about 55% of all patients infected with the new coronavirus have already recovered.

 The Associated Press and staff reports contributed to this report.

 For more information about how Johns Hopkins University tracks coronavirus cases, visit the university’s blog post.